Mindset AI Documentation

 • API Key Confidentiality: Keep your API key confidential.
 It should be securely stored and never exposed in client-side code.

 • Authentication Tokens: Handle authentication tokens securely.
-They should be transmitted and stored using secure methods to prevent unauthorised access.
+They should be transmitted and stored using secure methods to prevent unauthorized access.

 Example Server-Side Usage: